improvframework/service-provisioning/README.md

 # Improv Framework - Service Provisioning

-A ContainerInterop-compatible package intended to ease the organization and loading of container services.
+A PSR-11-compatible package intended to ease the organization and loading of container services.

 ## Motivation ##